 The article is a bit more detailed than normal.
 But we have now been able to find practical answers to a question that has preoccupied many people for many years.
 You now also have the scientific basis to ensure that the common recommendation of 2g protein per kg of body weight per day is a sensible and, above all, according to the current state of knowledge, a safe level for both science and practice.

 We were also able to dispel common prejudices with which you will sooner or later be confronted.
-Because even if this recommendation applies to athletes as well as to non-athletes, in reality (unfortunately!)
-It is the case that only a few people who do not do sport care about their protein intake.
+Because even if this recommendation applies to athletes as well as to non-athletes, in reality (For athletes we want to recommend anastrozol preis) It is the case that only a few people who do not do sport care about their protein intake.
 As a result, the protein intake of many people is low or even too low.

 If you now increase your protein intake to the recommended level, this will be perceived and assessed as an excessively high protein intake by these people, some of whom you certainly have in your scope.
 It is therefore not uncommon for you to be confronted with concerns: